github/docs/content/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps.md

 In order to build a {% data variables.product.prodname_github_app %}, you first need to register a {% data variables.product.prodname_github_app %}.
 For more information, see "[AUTOTITLE](/apps/creating-github-apps/registering-a-github-app/registering-a-github-app)."

 Then, you need to write code to add functionality to your {% data variables.product.prodname_github_app %}.
 You can use the credentials from your {% data variables.product.prodname_github_app %} registration to make authenticated requests to {% data variables.product.company_short %}'s APIs.
 For more information about writing code for your {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/writing-code-for-a-github-app/about-writing-code-for-a-github-app)."
-For more information about making authenticated requests, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-authentication-with-a-github-app)."
+For more information about making authenticated requests, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/about-[authentication](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)-with-a-github-app)."

 Once you have written the code for your {% data variables.product.prodname_github_app %}, your app needs to run somewhere.
 If your app is a website or web app, you might host your app on a server like [Azure App Service](https://azure.microsoft.com/products/app-service/).
 If your app is a client-side app, it might run on a user's device.

 To use your {% data variables.product.prodname_github_app %}, you need to install it on your organization or personal account.

 * If your {% data variables.product.prodname_github_app %} is **private**, you can only install it on the account that owns the app.
-* If your {% data variables.product.prodname_github_app %} is **public**, other users and organizations can also install it.{% ifversion enterprise-apps-public-beta %}
+* If your {% data variables.product.prodname_github_app %} is **public**, other users and [organizations](https://docs.github.com/organizations) can also install it.{% ifversion enterprise-apps-public-beta %}
 * If your {% data variables.product.prodname_github_app %} is owned by an **enterprise**, you can install it on any organization within that enterprise.{% endif %}

 For more information, see "[AUTOTITLE](/apps/using-github-apps/installing-your-own-github-app)" and "[AUTOTITLE](/apps/sharing-github-apps/sharing-your-github-app)."